udelcodes/udelcodes.github.io/LTC/day3.md

       #messages li:nth-child(odd) { background: #eee; }
       #messages { margin-bottom: 40px }

 Congratulations!
-You know have quite a professional looking chat app!
-If you click "Show" and then "In a New Window", it'll look even better!
+You now have quite a professional looking chat app!
+If you click "Change View" and then click "Full Page View", it'll take up the whole page.

 ![you did it!](https://media0.giphy.com/media/QaXcpBEQRfD9pR3zk5/source.gif)